danielrajmon/node-learn/README.md

 ## Achievement ideas
 - In a multiple choice test guess everything wrong
 - In a quiz mess up all answers
+- Answer all quiz questions correctly (call it Perfect 5/7)

 ## Questions to add
 - Angular service vs controller vs module